Services

 Wide-eyed girl sticking out her tongue

-Orofacial myofunctional therapy is essentially physical therapy for the mouth, face, and airway.
-The focus is on using exercises to strengthen the lip, tongue, and facial muscles, and restore functional breathing to help improve chewing, swallowing, speech, posture, and systemic functions.
-In children, this treatment contributes to optimal growth and development of the head, jaw, and airway.
+Orofacial myofunctional treatment is essentially physical therapy for the mouth, face, and airway.
+Exercises are strategically prescribed to strengthen the lip, tongue, and facial muscles, and restore functional breathing to help improve chewing, swallowing, speech, posture, and systemic functions.

-I aim to build awareness and strength of the oral and facial muscles in order to meet these important goals:
+Treatment aims to build awareness, strength, and coordination of the oral and facial muscles in order to meet these primary objectives:

 • Getting the tongue resting in its proper position,